 - Get good at listening.
 Despite the stereotypes, teenagers talk.
 But they like to choose when and where those conversations happen and be in control.
 Learn to grasp those little windows.
 Let them teach you what they know and enjoy the glimpse they give you into their world.

 It might be a mindset shift, but if you’re feeling like you’re in survival mode as a parent, focus on the end result.
-Because the real secret to winning this battle is staying strong until the end.
+Because the real secret to winning this battle is staying strong.
 If you’re consistent, fair, set a good example, listen and show respect, you’re going to end up on top in the long run.

 What do you think?
-Would you say there’s some other secrets?
+Have you found some other secrets?
 I’d love to hear your thoughts.